 Let’s start with what’s included, though.
 Weebly gives you form and blog support from the get go, meaning there are no other apps needed.
 The form builder is less flashy, sure, but still incredibly useful.
 It uses the same drag and drop interface as the rest of the UI, meaning you can intuitively draft forms and collect data.

 Blogging, at least at first glance, is more interesting.
 Weebly takes a bit of a different approach to how you set up a blog.
-Instead of installing an app and using a front-end interface like WordPress, you simply add a blog page and draft posts from the editor.
-It’s counterintuitive at first, but gets better with time.
+Instead of installing an app and using a back-end interface like WordPress, you simply add a blog page and draft posts from the editor.
+It’s counterintuitive at first but gets better with time.

 Everyone can blog and create forms, though, so Weebly’s feature set only really becomes interesting with external apps.
 You can install these bad boys straight from the UI, and drag the elements on your site like you would any other.
 Some favorites we found were Printful fulfillment, Easy Magazine and PinPoll.

 While we can’t link to the apps directly (as they’re located within the editor) we can tell you that they’re all third party.
-Unlike Wix, where most apps are first party, there’s a large assortment of options within Weebly’s marketplace (read our Wix review to how it falls short here).
+Unlike Wix, where most apps are first party, there’s a large assortment of options within Weebly’s marketplace (read our Wix review for how it differs here).

 This is, however, a bit of a double-edged sword.
 While there are more options, there’s a lot of junk in there, too.
 If you’ve ever browsed WordPress plugins, you’ll surely know the feeling of scrolling through a list of niche apps with low ratings.
 While there isn’t as much bulk as WordPress, you’ll need to do a bit of sifting to find the good stuff.